 It is difficult to understand what is fuelling this language strife.
 Motivations are as varied as the pulp acreage in the province.
 But at least since the fall election, language issues have been an obvious source of division.

 Anglophone politicians and citizens alike tend to view language issues through the economic lens.
-Any expense related to the French language instantly come under severe scrutiny.
+Any expense related to the French language instantly comes under severe scrutiny.
 There is a presumption of waste.

 Considering that equality of both linguistic communities is recognized by provincial statutes and the Canadian constitution, francophones wonder why basic services aren’t already available in French in all cases throughout the province.
 They feel threatened since any effort to improve community vitality or strengthen the French-minority language is being met with push-back.
 For all their purported “privilege,” francophones still constitute a minority in the province and country.